Quality Control Analyst

 • Ability to handle multiple tasks simultaneously

-• Adaptable to change in the work environment
+• Ability to function in a flexible work environment

 • Ability to work in a fast-paced environment